Translate

 Vision

-- collaboration with the multi-disciplinary team at each school
+- Collaboration with the multi-disciplinary team at each school

-- literacy plans and Braille instruction
+- Braille instruction

-- orientation and mobility assessment and training
+- Orientation and Mobility assessment and training

-- daily living skill assessments and instruction
+- Daily living skill assessments and instruction

-- compensatory skill evaluations and instruction
+- Compensatory skill evaluations and instruction

-- assistive technology evaluations and training
+- Assistive technology evaluations and training

-- adaptation of instructional materials
+- Adaptation of instructional materials

-Secondary Special Education Director
+Nory Marsh, Elementary Special Education Director

 Get In Touch